Research Group News

 12/21/15 - Fall AGU is usually a busy week for our research group, and this year was no exception!
 Highlights included presentations by undergraduates XinXin Xu, Juan Aragon, and Lauren Abrahams, postdoc Heather Ford, graduate student Neala Creasy, and former graduate students Erin Wirth and Colton Lynner.
 We presented new results on lowermost mantle anisotropy, the mid-lithospheric discontinuity, the MAGIC experiment, and the Field Experiences for Science Teachers project.

 11/30/15 - Another result from the PULSE project has just been published, with recent graduate Caroline Eakin’s paper on internal deformation of the subducting Nazca slab coming out in Nature Geoscience.
-News releases on this paper can be found here and here.
+You can also read news releases on this work.

 11/10/15 - Maureen has just returned from the 2015 Kavli Frontiers of Science Symposium in Irvine, CA, where she enjoyed an excellent meeting that covered a range of scientific disciplines.